December 18

 Relentless Effort

-The last characteristic of a good defensive lineman has a relentless attitude.
+The last characteristic of a good defensive lineman is a relentless attitude.
 This means whenever the ball goes, you’re running full speed to it.

 Defensive players who take plays off, or jog to the ball carrier, are only hurting their team.